5. June 2020

 The opening times are tailored to the needs of the parents and children and are adapted regularly to concrete requirements.
 "The Zwergennest is open year-round and does not close for holiday periods.
 It is even open throughout the summer.
 This helps the families to plan their lives and gives them the flexibility they need every day," Scheithauer says.

 In addition, intralogistics specialist TGW offers its more than 1,900 employees in Austria many additional benefits that support the balance between work and family.
-This includes flexible working time, a home-office model and a dual employee participation scheme that allows employees to choose between additional vacation days and money.
+This includes flexible working time, a home-office model and a dual employee participation scheme that allows employees to choose between additional holiday days and money.
 TGW supports employees who volunteer and, since late 2018, has been counting time spent on firefighting operations through the local fire department as working time.